EHDEN/ApplicationPortals/README.md

 1) Login with your GitHub account or register first
 2) Create an Issue on the Issue tab above
+3) Add a label (on the right), e.g. enhancement or bug

-3) The support team will respond to your questions
+The support team will respond to your questions and will close the issue when solved.